OrcaRevenant/react-cex-logo/README.md

 # React CEX Logo

 A React component library for displaying cryptocurrency exchange logos.
+This library provides a simple and consistent way to display exchange logos in your React applications.

 ## Features

 - Easy to use React components
-- TypeScript support
+- TypeScript support with full type definitions
-- Built with Vite
+- Built with Vite for optimal development experience
-- Tailwind CSS integration
+- Tailwind CSS integration for styling
 - Responsive design
+- Lightweight and performant

 ## Installation